casper-network/docs/source/docs/casper/operators/event-sidecar.md

 curl -sN http://127.0.0.1:19999/events/deploys
 ```

-For more information on various event types, visit the [Monitoring and Consuming Events](/dapp-dev-guide/building-dapps/monitoring-events/) page.
+For more information on various event types, visit the [Monitoring Node Events](node-events) page.